Miyajima Day Trip: A Remarkable Miyajima One Day Itinerary

 One thing that you must buy when you’re in Miyajima is momiji manju.
 It’s a specialty food item made in Miyajima and many shops sell them.

 Momiji manju is a Japanese maple leaf-shaped sponge cake with different fillings such as red bean, matcha, pumpkin, chestnut, chocolate, and more.
-The cake is on the sweeter side since honey is one of the ingredients in the cake so it’s a good dessert.
-They are best when eaten 1-2 days from purchase.
-Expect to pay 100-120 yen ($.90-$1.10) for each piece.
+The cake is on the sweeter side since honey is one of the ingredients in the cake, yet it’s not overly sweet.

 Jackie Szeto from Life Of Doing holds a momiji manju, a Japanese maple leaf shaped cake with filling inside.
 Made in Miyajima, Japan.